Regular Languages for Contracting Geodesics: super-contracting geodesics

-\begin{definition}[contracting] Let $c$ be a continuous quasi-geodesic (possibly infinite).
-We say that $c$ is \emph{$D$-contracting} if for any closed metric ball disjoint from $c$, diam($\pi_{\gamma}(B)) \leq D$.
+\begin{definition}[contracting] Let $\alpha$ be a continuous quasi-geodesic (possibly infinite).
+We say that $\alpha$ is \emph{$D$-contracting} if for any closed metric ball $B$ disjoint from $\alpha$, diam($\pi_{\alpha}(B)) \leq D$.
 We say it is \emph{contracting} if it is $D$-contracting for some $D$.

-\end{definition} \begin{definition}[super-contracting] Let $c$ be a continuous quasi-geodesic in a metric space $X$.
-We say that $c$ is \emph{$D$-super-contracting} if every sub-segment of $c$ is $D$-contracting in the above sense.
-That is, if for any subsegment $\gamma \subseteq c$ and any closed metric ball $B$ disjoint from $\gamma$, $\text{diam}(\pi_\gamma(B))\leq D$.
-We say $c$ is \emph{super-contracting} if it is $D$-super-contracting for some $D$. \end{definition}
+\end{definition} \begin{definition}[super-contracting] Let $\alpha$ be a continuous quasi-geodesic in $X$.
+We say that $\alpha$ is \emph{$D$-super-contracting} if every sub-segment of $\alpha$ is $D$-contracting in the above sense.
+That is, if for any subsegment $\gamma \subseteq \alpha$ and any closed metric ball $B$ disjoint from $\gamma$, $\text{diam}(\pi_\gamma(B))\leq D$.
+We say $\alpha$ is \emph{super-contracting} if it is $D$-super-contracting for some $D$.
+It is immediate from the definition of a $D$-super-contracting quasi-geodesic $\alpha$ that a subsegment of $\alpha$ is itself $D$-super-contracting.

-Notice that projections on contracting/super-contracting quasi-geodesics are coarsely well defined.
-More precisely, $ \forall x \in X$ we must have $\text{diam}(\pi(x))<D$.

-It is clear from the above definitions that if a geodesic is $D$-super-contracting, then it is $D$-contracting.

-As mentioned in the table of contents, section 4 is devoted to proving the converse of the above statement.
-In other words, we prove that the notions of contracting and super-contracting are indeed the same for any proper geodesic metric space.
+\end{definition} It is clear from the above definitions that if a geodesic is $D$-super-contracting, then it is $D$-contracting.
+As mentioned in the table of contents, Section \ref{sec: super contracting is equivalent to contracting} is devoted to proving a converse of the above statement.
+In other words, we prove that for any proper geodesic metric space $X$ and for any $D$-contracting geodesic $\alpha \subseteq X$, there exists $D'$, depending only on $D$, such that $\alpha$ is $D'$-super-contracting.
+Also, notice that projections on contracting/super-contracting quasi-geodesics are coarsely well defined.
+More precisely, if $\alpha$ is a $D$-contracting geodesic, then $ \forall x \in X$ we must have $\text{diam}(\pi_\alpha(x))\leq D$.